-Obtaining proper Philippines employment permits and working visas (9G) for you and your foreign employees is a must and should be done prior to commencing employment.
-K&C understands the needs of foreigners working in the Philippines and will handle documentation, registration and processing with Philippine Bureau of Immigration and Department of Labor and Employment (DOLE) so you can avoid dealing with time consuming bureaucracy at government agencies.
+Obtaining proper Philippine employment permits and working visas (9g) for you and your foreign employees is a must and should be done prior to commencing employment.
+K&C understands the needs of foreigners working in the Philippines and will handle documentation, registration, and processing with the Philippine Bureau of Immigration and the Department of Labor and Employment (DOLE) so you can avoid dealing with time-consuming bureaucracy at government agencies.

 Philippine Working Visa (9g) & Permit Process

 An application for a separate Philippines Alien Employment Permit (AEP) is required as an accompaniment to the principal work visa application.
 This is not a travel document.
 It is issued by the Philippines Department of Labor and Employment.

-A Philippines Alien Certificate of Registration (ACR I-Card biometrics registration) may be required as an accompaniment to the employee and dependent's applications.
+A Philippine Alien Certificate of Registration (ACR I-Card biometrics registration) may be required as an accompaniment to the employee and dependent's applications.
 This is a mandatory requirement for travel outside of the Philippines.

 Philippines Alien Employment Permit (AEP)

 An Alien Employment Permit (AEP) is a document issued by the Department of Labor and Employment that allows a foreign national to work in the Philippines.
-This is normally applied in tandem with a 9(g) pre-arranged employment visa and applies to foreign nationals seeking employment in the Philippines, foreign professionals allowed to practice their profession in the Philippines, and Holders of SIRV, SRRV, Treaty trader visa 9(d), Special Non-immigrant Visa for executive, advisory, supervisory, or technical positions.
-An employee must be petitioned by his/her company and it must generally be shown that no person found in the Philippines is willing or competent to perform he service for which the foreign national is hired.
+This is normally applied in tandem with a 9(g) pre-arranged employment visa and applies to foreign nationals seeking employment in the Philippines, foreign professionals allowed to practice their profession in the Philippines, and Holders of SIRV, SRRV, Treaty Trader visa 9(d), Special Non-immigrant Visa for executive, advisory, supervisory, or technical positions.
+An employee must be petitioned by his/her company and it must generally be shown that no person found in the Philippines is willing or competent to perform the service for which the foreign national is hired.